Earl of Mar: Earls of Mar, seventh creation (1565) (as decided by the House of Lords in 1875)

 The heir presumptive is the present holder's brother, the Hon.
 Alexander David Erskine, Master of Mar and Kellie (b.
-1952).
+1952), whose heir is his son Alisdair Capel Erskine (b.
+1979).

 Family tree

 In popular culture

 "The Earl of Mar's Daughter" is a child ballad documented by Francis James Child.

 The Genesis song "Eleventh Earl of Mar" on their album Wind & Wuthering (1977) depicts the failure of the unsuccessful Jacobite campaign and the innocence of the Earl's young son.

-Mar is one of the provinces in the game Britannia.
+Mar is one of the provinces in the board game Britannia.